planetfederal/qgis-suite-plugin/doc/source/actions.rst

 Double-clicking on tree items
 ******************************

-Cetain items respond to double-clicking.
-If the corresponding element can be edit, the edition can be started by double clicking on it instead of using the corresponding context menu entry.
-For instance, double clicking on a GeoServer group item will open the dialog to define the layers that are included in that group.
+Certain items respond to double-clicking.
+If the corresponding element can be edited, the edition can be started by double-clicking on it instead of using the corresponding context menu entry.
+For instance, double-clicking on a GeoServer group item will open the dialog to define the layers that are included in that group.

 Drag & drop operations
 ***********************

-The explorer tree supports drag & drop, and you can use it to relocate elements, publish data or edit the configuration of an element.
+The Explorer tree supports drag & drop, and you can use it to relocate elements, publish data or edit the configuration of an element.

 .. image:: img/actions/dragdrop.png
 	:align: center